wp-plugins/thumbs-rating/readme.txt

 * First release.

 == Upgrade Notice ==

+= 1.7 =
+* Prevent the user from clicking multiple times

 = 1.6 =
 * Added a new optional parameter to the shortcode: show_both="yes"